Mazovia: Middle Ages

-The historical region of Mazovia (Mazowsze) in the beginning encompassed only the territories on the right bank of Vistula near Płock and had strong connections with Greater Poland (through Włocławek and Kruszwica).
-In the period of the rule of the first Polish monarchs of the Piast dynasty, Płock was one of their seats, and on the Cathedral Hill (Wzgórze Tumskie) they raised palatium.
-In the period 1037–1047 it was the capital of the independent Mazovian state of Masław.
-Between 1079 and 1138 this city was de facto the capital of Poland.
+The historical region of Mazovia (Mazowsze) initially encompassed only the territories on the right bank of the Vistula near Płock and had strong connections with Greater Poland (through Włocławek and Kruszwica).
+During the rule of the first Polish monarchs of the Piast dynasty, Płock was one of their seats, and on the Cathedral Hill (Wzgórze Tumskie) they raised a palatium.
+In the period 1037–1047, it was the capital of the independent Mazovian state of Masław.
+Between 1079 and 1138, this city was de facto the capital of Poland.
 Since 1075 it has been the seat of the Diocese of Płock encompassing northern Mazovia; the south formed the archdeaconate of Czersk belonging to Poznań, and the Duchy of Łowicz was part of the Archdiocese of Gniezno (this division remained as long as until the Partitions of Poland).

-During the 9th century Mazovia was perhaps inhabited by the tribe of Mazovians, and it was incorporated into the Polish state in the second half of 10th century under the Piast ruler Mieszko I. As a result of the fragmentation of Poland after the death of Polish monarch Bolesław III Wrymouth, in 1138 the Duchy of Mazovia was established, and during the 12th and 13th centuries it joined temporarily various adjacent lands and endured invasions of Prussians, Yotvingians, and Ruthenians.
-To protect its northern section Conrad I of Mazovia called in the Teutonic Knights in 1226 and granted them the Chełmno Land as a fief.
+During the 9th century, Mazovia was perhaps inhabited by the tribe of Mazovians, and it was incorporated into the Polish state in the second half of the 10th century under the Piast ruler Mieszko I. As a result of the fragmentation of Poland after the death of the Polish monarch Bolesław III Wrymouth, the Duchy of Mazovia was established in 1138.
+During the 12th and 13th centuries, it temporarily joined various adjacent lands and endured invasions by the Prussians, Yotvingians, and Ruthenians.
+To protect its northern section, Conrad I of Mazovia called in the Teutonic Knights in 1226 and granted them the Chełmno Land as a fief.

 After the reunification of the Polish state by Władysław I in the early 14th century, Mazovia became its fief in 1351.
-In the second half of 15th century western Mazovia and in 1526/1529 the main part (with its capital in Warsaw) was incorporated into the Polish state.
+In the second half of the 15th century, western Mazovia, and in 1526/1529, the main part (with its capital in Warsaw), were incorporated into the Polish state.
 In the 15th century the eastern part of the region (Łomża) was settled, mainly by the yeomanry (drobna szlachta).
-Mazovia was considered underdeveloped in comparison with Greater Poland and Lesser Poland, with the lowest urban population.
+Mazovia was considered underdeveloped compared with Greater Poland and Lesser Poland, having the lowest urban population.